 - Hydrogen sulfide

 Professional Analysis or Home Test Kit?

-If you are trying to remove sediment or eliminate iron, manganese or odors, home test kits you can do yourself on site can work very well.
+If you are trying to remove sediment in well water or eliminate iron, manganese or odors, home test kits you can do yourself on-site can work very well.
 The EPA recommends testing your water annually for coliform bacteria and nitrate.

 To find a local lab, consult your county health department for recommendations.

 The water sample should be drawn as close to the source as possible, before any filtration systems.